viktor-ferenczi/godot-voxel/README.md

 ## Plans

-* Rename CubeMap to something else, because it can be confused with Godot's Cubemap feature (which is unrelated)
+* Rename Model to something else, because it can be confused with Godot's Cubemap feature (which is unrelated)
 * Resurrect the Vox resource loader
 * Add support for different textures on each side of the voxel
 * Clean up the Python texture atlas pre-processing code